TeselaGen/teselagen-react-components/README.md

 ## Releasing

-- `npm whoami` you should be teselagen
+- `npm whoami` you should be teselagen-admin
 - `npm login`
-teselagen-admin//ourMasterPass//team@teselagen.com
+teselagen-admin//ask @tnrich or @tgreen or @tgadam for password//devops@teselagen.com
 - git pull
 - npm version patch|minor|major
 - npm publish